dearimgui/dear_bindings/docs/Readme.md

 Other command line arguments:

 ```
-Dear Bindings: parse Dear ImGui headers, convert to C and output metadata.
-usage: dear_bindings.py [-h] -o OUTPUT [-t TEMPLATEDIR] src
+usage: dear_bindings.py [-h] -o OUTPUT [-t TEMPLATEDIR]
+                        [--nopassingstructsbyvalue] [--backend]
+                        src

 positional arguments:
-  src                   Path to source header file to process (generally imgui.h)
+  src                   Path to source header file to process (generally

-optional arguments:
+                        imgui.h)

+options:
-  -h/--help             Show this help message and exit
+  -h, --help            show this help message and exit
-  -o/--output OUTPUT
+  -o OUTPUT, --output OUTPUT
                         Path to output files (generally cimgui).
+This should
-This should have no extension, as <output>.h,
+                        have no extension, as <output>.h, <output>.cpp and
-                        <output>.cpp and <output>.json will be written.
+                        <output>.json will be written.
-  -t/--templatedir TEMPLATEDIR
+  -t TEMPLATEDIR, --templatedir TEMPLATEDIR
-                        Path to the implementation template directory (default: ./src/templates)
+                        Path to the implementation template directory
+                        (default: ./src/templates)
+  --nopassingstructsbyvalue
+                        Convert any by-value struct arguments to pointers (for
+                        other language bindings)
+  --backend             Indicates that the header being processed is a backend
+                        header (experimental)

-Result code 0 is returned on success, 1 on conversion failure and 2 on parameter errors.
+Result code 0 is returned on success, 1 on conversion failure and 2 on
+parameter errors
 ```

 # Generated metadata